nolefan33/DairyDunkers/README.md

     - I logged in as the default created postgres user and ran this command: "CREATE ROLE dairyuser WITH CREATEDB LOGIN PASSWORD 'password';", but I'm sure there's a way to do it through pgAdmin or something similar.
 - Run command "rake db:setup".
 - if on windows, make sure the "file" command works.
 It's required for paperclip.
+I had to install this: http://gnuwin32.sourceforge.net/packages/file.htm.